Atkinson-Lab/Tractor-tutorial/Recover.md

 ---

+**Note - this optional step currently is only implemented for two-way admixed populations.
+If the end goal of analyses does not require long-range haplotypes, this step may be skipped for faster compute time**

-**This page is devoted to describing our scripts to detect and correct switch errors in phased data using local ancestry to recover long-range tracts.
+This page is devoted to describing our scripts to detect and correct switch errors in phased data using local ancestry to recover long-range tracts.
 See Figure 1 in our manuscript for additional context.
 A switch error is defined as a swap in ancestries within a 1 cM window to opposite strands conditioned on heterozygous ancestral dosage.
 Currently, the tract recovery step is only implemented for a 2-way admixed setting.
 All subsequent steps are compatible with multi-way admixed cohorts.
-Tract recovery is not required for analyses that do not consider haplotypes, including GWAS.**
+Tract recovery is not required for analyses that do not consider haplotypes, including GWAS.

 &nbsp;
 &nbsp;